jerdog/tech-driven-adhd-squirrel-talk/content/_index.md

 {.r-stretch}

 {{% note %}}
 So where was I?
 Oh yeah, camping in Colorado and my mental state.
 No, before that, to the beginning of my talk.
 Ok.
 So Covid really did a number on so many people, in various ways.
+During that first year of Covid lockdowns, many people I know, oddly a lot of them _in_ DevRel, found out and started posting that they had gotten diagnosed with ADHD and were in therapy,
 {{% /note %}}

 ---